 Overview

 The Measure Dashboard page, as shown in Figure 5, is the initial page presented to users when they log into the application.
-When a user logs in for the first time, the New Measure dialog is displayed (Error!
-Reference source not found.) prompting the user to upload a measure.
+When a user logs in for the first time, the New Measure dialog is displayed as shown in Figure 6, prompting the user to upload a measure.
 The user can either upload a measure at this time or close this display and upload a measure at a later time.
 Uploading a new measure is described in greater detail later in this document.